Profiling Deep Learning Applications¶

 The primary qualitative distinction between the nsys-rep

-files and the
+files and the ncu-rep

-files is that, the nsys-rep
+files is that the nsys-rep

-execution of the application, whereas the ncu-rep
+file presents data for the overall execution of the application, whereas the ncu-rep

-execution of one particular kernel.
-Our setup here traces only one kernel, but
+file presents data for the execution of one particular kernel.
+Our setup here traces only one kernel, but multiple kernels could be traced at a time, but that can become a time-consuming process.

 We use the --stats=true --show-output=true